-4 Experimental Setup
+4. Experimental setup

-We perform a variety of experiments (presented in Sections 5-8), in which we train our model on input resembling what children receive, and then compare its word learning behaviours to those observed in children.
+We perform a variety of experiments (presented in Sections 5-8), in which we train our model on input resembling what children receive, and then compare its word learning behaviors to those observed in children.
 Specifically, we perform two groups of experiments.
-In one group, we let the model process a large number of input pairs one by one (incrementally), and examine its lexical acquisition behaviour over time - where time is measured as the number of input utterance-scene pairs processed.
+In one group, we let the model process a large number of input pairs one by one (incrementally) and examine its lexical acquisition behavior over time-where time is measured as the number of input utterance-scene pairs processed.
 These experiments simulate word learning by children in a naturalistic setting.
 In these, we use a subset of the full corpus as training data, containing 20,000 (or fewer) input pairs (see Section 4.1 below for details on the creation of the corpus).
 As specified in each particular experiment, the training pairs may or may not contain noise and/or referential uncertainty.

 A second group of experiments simulate specific word learning tasks performed by children in a laboratory setting.
-In these experiments, we first train our model on a small random subset of the full corpus (typically containing 1000 pairs), and then present the model with contrived test pairs, each simulating a particular experimental condition.
-The initial training data is used to simulate some amount of learning in the model prior to being exposed to the test pairs.
+In these experiments, we first train our model on a small random subset of the full corpus (typically containing 1,000 pairs), and then present the model with contrived test pairs, each simulating a particular experimental condition.
+The initial training data are used to simulate some amount of learning in the model prior to being exposed to the test pairs.
 In our experiments, we found that the exact number of training pairs was not important.
-In such cases, we report results of 20 random simulations of the same experiment, either by taking their averages or by showing some representative sample, in order to avoid behaviour that is specific to a particular sequence of input pairs.
+In such cases, we report results of 20 random simulations of the same experiment, either by taking their averages or by showing some representative sample, in order to avoid behavior that is specific to a particular sequence of input pairs.

-Next, we elaborate on the properties and sources of the data we use in our experiments (Section 4.1), and discuss the values we choose for the parameters of the learning algorithm (Section 4.2).
+Next, we elaborate on the properties and sources of the data we use in our experiments (Section 4.1) and discuss the values we choose for the parameters of the learning algorithm (Section 4.2).

-4.1 Input Data
+4.1.
+Input data

-We train our model on naturalistic utterances paired with automatically-generated scene representations corresponding to the utterances.
-The utterances are taken from the Manchester corpus (Theakston et al., 2001) in the CHILDES database (MacWhinney, 2000).
-The Manchester corpus contains transcripts of caretakers' conversations with 12 children between the ages of 1; 8 and 3; 0 (years;months).
+We train our model on naturalistic utterances paired with automatically generated scene representations corresponding to the utterances.
+The utterances are taken from the Manchester corpus (Theakston, Lieven, Pine, & Rowland, 2001) in the CHILDES database (Mac-Whinney, 2000).
+The Manchester corpus contains transcripts of caretakers' conversations with 12 children between the ages of 1;8 and 3;0 (years;months).
 The original corpus contains a number of recording sessions for each child.
 In order to maintain the chronological order of the data (with respect to the children's age), we concatenate the first sessions from all children, then the next sessions, and so forth.
 We then preprocess the transcripts by removing punctuation and lemmatizing nouns and verbs.

 There is no semantic representation of the corresponding scenes available from CHILDES.
 Therefore, we automatically construct a scene representation for each utterance, as a set containing the correct meanings of the words in that utterance.
 We get these from an input-generation lexicon that contains a symbol associated with each word as its meaning.
 An excerpt from the input-generation lexicon is shown in Fig. 5(a); sample utterances from CHILDES and their scene representations are given in Fig. 5(b).
 Note that, in the input-generation lexicon, each word has one meaning.
-That is, in most of our experiments, we assume the input does not contain any homonymous words.
-We return to the acquisition of homonyms in our final set of experiments presented in Section 8.
+That is, in most of our experiments, we assume